hard-nett/docs/docs/cosmwasm/testnet/cosmwasm-deployment.md

 cargo install cargo-run-script
 ```

-### Setup Osmosis Testnet
+### Setup Terp-Core Testnet

-You can easily set up an Osmosis Testnet environment using the [Osmosis Installer](https://github.com/terpnetwork/terp-core-installer).
+You can easily set up an Terp-Core Testnet environment using the [Terp-Core Installer](https://github.com/terpnetwork/terp-core-installer).

 Run the following and choose option #2 (Client Node) and #2 (Testnet) in order.

 ```bash
 curl -sL https://get.terp.network/install > i.py && python3 i.py
 ```
-Now you have successfully completed setting up an Osmosis client node in Testnet.
+Now you have successfully completed setting up an Terp Network client node in Testnet.
 In order to use `terpd` from the cli, either reload your terminal or refresh your profile with : `‘source ~/.profile’`

 ### Setup the Client